agosztolai/MARBLE/README.md

 ```
 import MARBLE
-data = MARBLE.construct_dataset(pos, features=vel, graph_type='cknn', k=15, stop_crit=0.03, local_gauge=False)
+data = MARBLE.construct_dataset(pos, features=x, stop_crit=0.03, graph_type='cknn', k=15, local_gauge=False)
 ```

-This command will first subsample each point cloud using farthest point sampling to achive even sampling.
+This command will do several things.

+1. Subsample the point cloud using farthest point sampling to achieve even sampling density.
 Using `stop_crit=0.03` means the average distance between the subsampled points will equal to 3% of the manifold diameter.
-Then it will fit a nearest neighbour graph to each point cloud, here using the `cknn` method using `k=15` nearest neighbours.
+2. Fit a nearest neighbour graph to each point cloud, here using the `graph_type=cknn` method using `k=15` nearest neighbours.
+We implemented other graph algorithms, but cknn typically works.
+Note, `k` should be large enough to approximate the tangent space, but small enough not to connect (geodesically) distant points of the manifold.
+The more data you have the higher `k` you can use.

-The final argument, `curvature=False` means that local patches will be treated as flat Euclidean spaces.
-Setting `curvature=True` can be useful when the sampling is sparse relative to the manifold curvature, however, this will increase the cost of the computations.
+3. Perform operations in local (manifold) gauges or global coordinates.
+Note that `local_gauge=False` should be used whenever the manifold has negligible curvature on the scale of the local feature.
+Setting `local_gauge=True` means that the code performs tangent space alignments before computing gradients, however, this will increase the cost of the computations $m^2$-fold, where $m$ is the manifold dimension, because points will be treated as vector spaces.
+See the example of a [simple vector fields over curved surfaces](https://github.com/agosztolai/MARBLE/blob/main/examples/ex_vector_field_curved_surface.py) for illustration.

-The final data object contains the following attributes:
+The final data object contains the following attributes (among others):

 ```
-data.pos: positions x
+data.pos: positions `pos` concatenated across manifolds
-data.x: vectors v
+data.x: vectors `x` concatenated across manifolds
 data.y: labels for each points denoting which manifold it belongs to
+data.edge_index: edge list of proximity graph (each manifold gets its own graph, disconnected from others)
+data.gauges: local coordinate bases when `local_gauge=True`
 ```

+<a name="training"></a>
 ### Training

 You are ready to train!
 This is straightforward.

 You first specify the hyperparameters.
-The key ones are the following (see `/MARBLE/default_params.yaml` for a complete list), which will work for many settings.
+The key ones are the following, which will work for many settings, but see [here](https://github.com/agosztolai/MARBLE/blob/main/MARBLE/default_params.yaml) for a complete list.

 ```
 params = {'epochs': 50, #optimisation epochs
-          'order': 2, #order of derivatives
           'hidden_channels': 32, #number of internal dimensions in MLP
           'out_channels': 5,
           'inner_product_features': True,